tcoliver/jamf-app-install-template/README.md

 ## 2. Features

-- Download and install of PKG, APP, DMG, and ZIP type application distributions
+- Download and install of PKG, APP, DMG, TAR, and ZIP type application distributions
 - Configurable for most applications by setting a few variables
 - Support for including pre and post installation configuration steps
 - Auto cancel an install in order to avoid disruptions